Ashok0/EnderalVREssentials/README.md

 1. Launch MO2 and select Tools > Executables > Add an executable ("+" icon in upper left) > Add from file > Navigate to C:\Program Files (x86)\Steam\steamapps\common\SkyrimVR\Data\Nemesis_Engine > Select Nemesis Unlimited Behavior Engine.exe > OK
 2. Right click on "Overwrite" in the left window pane and select: Clean Overwrite > OK.
 (If applicable, this option may not be available if your overwrite folder is already clean)
 3. Select Nemesis Unlimited Behavior Engine from upper right drop down and click RUN
-4. Click OK for both Warning popups
+4. Click OK for both Warning pop-ups
 5. Click "Update Engine"
 6. Tick the "Flinching Animations" option and click "Launch Nemesis Behavior Engine"
 7. Wait for the process to finish and then close the Nemesis Unlimited Behavior Engine.
 8. Right click on "Overwrite" and select "Create Mod".
 Enter a custom name i.e. Nemesis output and click OK.
-9. Tick "Nemesis output" in left window pane.
+9. Tick "Nemesis output" in the left window pane.
 10. Revert the upper right dropdown bar back to "SKSE".
 11. You may need to re-run this process if you change your load order.